drekamor/CivMiner/README.md

 `stop_text` is a text that triggers the bot to stop mining and send chat message.
 By default is "You sense debris"

-`message` is the text that bot sends in chat as it stopps mining
+`message` is the text that bot sends in chat as it stops mining

 `safe_mode` whether bot sould use safe mode or not, set *true* or *false*.
 By default is *true*.
 Safe mode is slower, but is much less likely to lead to death.